Maple Grove Public Adjuster

 Why Maple Grove Homeowners Choose Our Public Adjusters Over Insurance Company Estimates

 We've recovered over $2.3 million in unpaid claims across Hennepin County since 2018.
 This includes dozens of Maple Grove properties damaged in August 2024, July 2024, and June 2025 hail events.
+Our Maple Grove Public Adjuster team has the expertise Maple Grove homeowners need.

-Local Expertise in Maple Grove's High-Value 1990s-2000s Housing Stock
+Local Maple Grove Expertise in High-Value 1990s-2000s Housing Stock

 Carriers exploit age to claim functional failure.
 When hail damage strikes, we document material condition before damage and photograph impact patterns.
 We don't accept "depreciation" language without proof.
 We've successfully defended homeowners against depreciation denials by proving functional integrity.

-Percentage-Based Deductible Specialists
+Maple Grove Percentage-Based Deductible Specialists

-Proof of Loss and Appraisal Preparation
+Proof of Loss and Appraisal Preparation for Maple Grove Claims

-Xactimate, RCV vs. ACV, and Holdback Management
+Xactimate, RCV vs. ACV, and Maple Grove Holdback Management

 Read more: When Should You Hire a Public Adjuster?